EDI-Systems/M5P01_Prokaron/README.md

 ```

 ### Typical performance figures for all supported architectures

+&ensp;&ensp;&ensp;&ensp;**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
+All values listed in the table below are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.
+HAL library are also included in the size numbers.
+The absolute minimum value for RMP is about 1.6k ROM and 432 Byte RAM, and this value is reached on the HC32L136K8TA (Cortex-M0+) port, and this number even included the 60-byte thread control block and 256-byte stack of the first thread.
+The OS kernel and the stripped down HAL only consumes 116 bytes of memory combined.**

 |Machine      |Toolchain     |Flash|SRAM|Yield|Mail |Sem  |Mail/Int|Sem/Int|Mem  |
 |:-----------:|:------------:|:---:|:--:|:---:|:---:|:---:|:------:|:-----:|:---:|
 |DSPIC33E     |XC16-GCC      |4.46 |1.15|526  |828  |750  |914     |884    |579  |